 Other symptoms relating to the underlying cause may also be present such as increased thirst and urination in cats with kidney disease.

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you including symptoms you have observed, how long they have been present, any medications your cat is on and possible exposure to toxins.
 He will need to perform some tests which may include:

-Abdominal ultrasound and/or x-ray to look for any blockages, foreign objects or tumours.
-If a tumour is found, your veterinarian may also perform X-rays of the chest to look for signs of metastasis to the lungs.
+- Abdominal ultrasound and/or x-ray to look for any blockages, foreign objects or tumours.

-Endoscopy, a plastic tube with a camera will be inserted through your cat’s mouth and into the intestinal tract and stomach while under anesthesia.
-During this procedure, biopsies may be taken for further examination.
+- Endoscopy, a plastic tube with a camera will be inserted through your cat’s mouth and into the intestinal tract and stomach while under anesthesia.
+Biopsies may be taken at this time.

-Upper gastrointestinal barium series.
+- Upper gastrointestinal barium series.
 This test is performed to visualise the upper GI tract and stomach.
 Barium is a white powder which is not transparent to x-rays.
-Once it is swallowed, it coats the GI structures, an x-ray is then taken to evaluate for tumours and ulcers.
+The cat is fed a barium meal, which coats the GI structures.
+An xray evaluates the coated structures for tumours or ulcers.

 Treatment may include the following:

-Medicines to reduce stomach acid such as cimetidine, ranitidine or famotidine which prevent further damage and also allows your cat’s GI tract or stomach to heal.
+- Medicines to reduce stomach acid such as cimetidine, ranitidine, famotidine or omeprazole which prevent further damage and also allows your cat’s GI tract or stomach to heal.

-In some cases, surgery may be required to cut out the ulcerated areas or tumours.
+- In some cases, surgery to cut out ulcerated areas or tumours in some cases.